zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

     ![](./images/13.png "")

 5. Congrats!
-You've successfully connected your E-Commerce application with MDS.
+You've successfully connected your primary instance of E-Commerce application with MDS.
+You can repeat the lab for your secondary instance.

 ## Learn More
 * To learn about connecting to MDS on OCI [link](https://docs.oracle.com/en-us/iaas/mysql-database/doc/connecting-db-system.html)